Home > Diabetes Research & News > LATEST NEWS

 A day in the life of the Diabetes WA Helpline

-KASI KEEFE talks us through a typical day on the Diabetes WA helpline.
+KASI KEEFFE talks us through a typical day on the Diabetes WA helpline.

 What I like about working on the helpline is that it’s always different.
 No two days are the same.
 You’re never bored.
 Even when you can answer someone’s question, it often leads to you learning something new.
 People living with diabetes are often such experts, that you find yourself with a new idea to research or follow up on.